WALKERS are aiming to conquer two back-to-back marathons in less than 24 hours to raise funds for a sensory garden at a Cheshire care home.

 More than half a dozen volunteers will tackle the 49-mile route – which is only three miles short of a double marathon – to raise £1,000 for Halton View Care Home, on Sadler Street, in Widnes.

-Brian Freeston, husband to the home’s activities coordinator Laura, has organised the walk from Widnes to his hometown of Rhyl, on the Welsh coast.
+Brian Freeston, husband to the home’s activities coordinator Laura, has organised a sponsored walk from Widnes to his hometown of Rhyl, on the Welsh coast.

 He has been backed by DW Sports Fitness, on Cross Street, Widnes, who have offered one-hour a week of free personal training to anyone who takes part.